violenzae/marlowe-movie-recommend/Work.md

 strugglebussing in dialogflow setting up a path tree that will ask all of the questions used in the movie api call.. which does not exist yet. ;-;

 possibly switching to TMDB instead of OMDB for api, it has discover feature for genre and year that will be more useful.

+having a hard time accessing the parameters within json.. will probably just follow along with tutorial to add to database and access from there.